deshaw/versioned-hdf5/docs/design.md

 exist in the hashtable already are appended to the raw dataset and added to the hashtable.

-`versioned_hdf5.backend.create_virtual_dataset()` creates a virtual dataset in the version group pointing to corresponding chunks in the raw dataset.
 `versioned_hdf5.backend` also has various functions for initializing a dataset the first time it is created in a version.

 `versioned_hdf5.hashtable` contains a `Hashtable` object that wraps the hashtable dataset in HDF5 as a dict-like object.

+`versioned_hdf5.slicetools.create_virtual_dataset()` creates a virtual dataset in the version group pointing to corresponding chunks in the raw dataset, as described by `slab_indices` and `slab_offsets` of the `StagedChangesArray` of the committed data.

 ### Versions